 Data for New Relic accounts are isolated so that users can only see the data for accounts they own (or have been given permission to see).
 New Relic also has certain rights regarding customers' data.
-For more information, see the Terms and Conditions page on the New Relic website.
+For more information, see our security and privacy documentation and the Terms and Conditions page on the New Relic website.

 Using a JSON message format, data the New Relic agent receives from your app is posted once a minute to the New Relic user interface.
 The website returns a JSON response to the agent, indicating if the data was correctly received or if there was an error.

 New Relic collects the following aggregate metric data: